isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

   .
 Do not use real flour.
 * 1/4 cup cornstarch
 * 1/4 cup sugar
-* 5 tablespoons soy sauce
+* 5 tablespoons water.
+Original recipe asks for soy sauce instead, but Cupbop's isn't quite as flavorful.
+If you want more chicken flavor, definitely go with the soy sauce.
 * 2 eggs
-* 1/4 cup finely chopped green onions, reserve some for garnish
+* 1/4 cup finely chopped green onions, reserve some for garnish.
+Optional, I skip this one.
 * 2 pounds boneless, skinless chicken thighs
 * Oil, for frying

 1. Cube your chicken into cupbop size.
 2. Mix the first six listed ingredients then put in a sealable bowl or gallon ziplock bag.
 Stick the cubed chicken in there, and let sit overnight in the fridge, or at least for a few hours.
 3. When ready, preheat your oil in a high-walled pan or pot to 350°F.
+4. Add extra mochiko flour to a bowl, and coat each piece of chicken in it.
+This will make it krispy and crunchy.
-4. Cook a handful of your chicken cubes at a time, flipping partway through, until internal temperature of the chicken is above 165°, or the exterior is gently golden.
-Preferably both.
+5. Cook a handful of your chicken cubes at a time, flipping partway through, until internal temperature of the chicken is above 165°.
+The mochiko flour exterior won't brown much.

 **For other meats**